08Aristodemus24/project-seraphim/readme.md

         # predict then return prediction value
         return self.linear(X)

 use instead your own implementation of a normalizer function and then loading the respective hyper params like mean and standard deviation to pass into this from scratch implementation of a normalizer

+but not only for an a normalizer, what about for OrdinalEncoder() and LabelEncoder() objects?
+I really can't save them because it would just be too much

+if there is a dataset X and it has categorical variables, does we really need to save the encoder we used on this dataset to use on the

+X_train
+yes, bacteria
+no, archaea
+no, eukarya
+yes, eukarya
+no, bacteria

+X_cross
+no, bacteria
+yes, eukarya

+AH YES. we really need to save the encoder or find some way to use the encoders information that was obtained from the whole dataset (since we do not split the data set if we encode the features because potential categories of features may be lost on splitting the data) because if we use a new encoder on the cross dataset the features may be such that some would be missing that would exist in the train data, e.g. bacteria and archaea are the only features so we don't want to encode it as only 0 and 1 since and in the whole data there are 3 categories for a feature nsmrly bacteria, archaea, and eukarya which are encoded to 0

+**or just save the sklearn encoders as well** using save_model() and load it using load_model()

 * there needs to be also a meta_data saver like this def save_weights(self):